frankcollins3/vanillanode_buildsite/README.md

 2) edit an element with keywords

-The node full stack UI can prompt the USER for command. and puppeteer.launch && puppeteer.evaluate() create leverage methods such as document.querySelector("#id") to target elements of another project.
+The node full stack UI can prompt the USER for command. and puppeteer.launch && puppeteer.evaluate() create leverageable methods such as document.querySelector("#id") to target elements of another project.

 hopefully:
 [      ] [       ]